 Incombustible.
-A material which will not ignite, nor actively support, combustion during an exposure for five minutes to a temperature of 1200° F.
+A material which will not ignite, nor actively support, combustion during an exposure for five (5) minutes to a temperature of one thousand two hundred degrees (1200°) F.

 Increased Cost of Compliance (ICC).
 The cost to repair a substantially damaged structure that exceeds the minimal repair cost and that is required to bring a substantially damaged structure into compliance with the local flood damage prevention ordinance.
 Acceptable mitigation measures are elevation, relocation, demolition, or any combination thereof.
 All renewal and new business flood insurance policies with effective dates on or after June 1, 1997, will include ICC coverage.